-The Companies Act 2014 is the culmination of a work programme commenced by the then Department of Enterprise and Employment in 1999, with the establishment of a company law consolidation project.
+The Act is the culmination of a work programme commenced by the then Department of Enterprise and Employment in 1999, with the establishment of a company law consolidation project.
 The following year the Company Law Review Group (CLRG) was established on a non-statutory basis, being put on a statutory footing by the Company Law Enforcement Act 2001, Part 7.
-Click here to access all the CLRG reports.

-If you have any questions related to the Companies Act 2014, read our articles below and visit our Frequently Asked Questions in relation to the Act.
+If you have any questions related to the Companies Act 2014, read our articles below and visit our Frequently Asked Questions on the Act.